 To investigate relationships between water quality constituents and flow, linear regressions were performed on natural log transformed flow and water quality parameter data.
 Linear regression is a common statistical method for relating predictor variables to response variables under strict assumptions.
 A seasonal classification term was added to the model to evaluate how different months may have affected the response between flows and water quality parameters.
+To evaluate model fit and potential utility in assessing water quality relationships, the sign of the slope statistic, the p value indicating the statistical significance of the slope statistic, and the coefficient of determination (R^2) defining the proportion of variation explained by the model were reported.
+For example, an R2 value of 0.4 would indicate that 40% of the variation in a constituent is explained by the model (flow).
+Only regressions with an R2 value of 0.2 or more are included in this chapter.
 Importantly, even when linear regressions suggested statistically significant relationships, this did not imply causation.
 Results of linear regressions were reported for "primary sites," which had at least 100 observations for a constituent of interest, and "secondary sites," which had fewer observations.
 Analyses performed on "secondary sites" with smaller sample sizes should be interpreted with caution (ATM and JEI 2021).

 Logistic regressions were used to examine the probability of exceeding ecologically relevant water quality thresholds as a function of flows.
 This analysis was restricted to stations and constituents with 100 or more observations, which had more than 10% of their observations exceeding thresholds.
 Based on these criteria, only total nitrogen and total phosphorus were considered for logistic regression analysis.
 Threshold values associated with DEP water quality standards (based on annual statistics) were used, including the maximum total nitrogen concentration for freshwater streams (annual geometric mean of 1.65 mg/L, per Rule 62-302.531, F.A.C.) and the maximum total phosphorus concentration for freshwater streams (annual geometric mean of 0.49 mg/L, per Rule 62-302.531, F.A.C.).
-The use of these threshold values is not intended to suggest that variation in flow would lead to impairment according to state standards, but rather to identify constituents for further investigation, should reductions in flow lead to an increased probability of exceeding the state-established thresholds (ATM and JEI 2021).
+The use of these threshold values is not intended to suggest that variation in flow would lead to impairment according to state standards, but rather to identify constituents for further investigation, should reductions in flow lead to an increased probability of exceeding the state-established thresholds.
+Evaluation of the logistic regression model fits included calculating a generalized R2, which was rescaled to conform to the typical inference regarding R2, in which the maximum value is 1 (ATM and JEI 2021).
+As with linear regression results, only those regressions with an R2 greater than 0.2 are included in this chapter.